 - It enables a couple to control the costs of getting a divorce and even to control the pace of the divorce.

 - It prevents sensitive issues like financial matters and relationship issues going public.

-- The couple, rather than the judge, decides that fate of the divorce, unlike traditional divorce cases.
+- The couple, rather than the judge, decide that fate of the divorce, unlike traditional divorce cases.

 - A collaborative divorce also enables a more amicable relationship between the couple post-divorce.

 With so many positives, collaborative divorces have become a preferred choice among many couples seeking divorce.
 Couples seeking divorce should consider collaborative divorce as a better option than traditional divorce and hire a St. Louis divorce lawyer who is experienced in handling collaborative divorces.